RULE 32. FORM OF BRIEFS, APPENDICES, AND OTHER PAPERS

-(C) Photographs, illustrations, and tables may be reproduced by any method that results in a good copy of the original: a glossy finish is acceptable if the original is glossy.
+(B) Photographs, illustrations, and tables may be reproduced by any method that results in a good copy of the original.

 (B) the name of the court;

-(D) the nature of the proceeding (e.g., Appeal from Order Denying Summary Judgment) and the name of the court, agency, or board below;
+(D) the nature of the proceeding (e.g., Appeal from Summary Judgment) and the name of the court, agency, or board below;

-(F) the name, office address, and telephone number of counsel representing the party for whom the brief is filed.
+(F) the name, bar identification number, office address, and telephone number of counsel representing the party for whom the brief is filed.

 (3) Binding.
-The brief must be bound in any manner that is secure, does not obscure the text, and permits the brief to lie reasonably flat when open.
+The brief must be bound at the left in a secure manner that does not obscure the text and permits the brief to lie reasonably flat when open.

 (4) Paper Size, Line Spacing, and Margins.
-The brief must be on 8½ by 11 inch paper.
+The brief must be on 81/2 by 11 inch paper.
 Margins must be at least one and one-half inch at the left and at least one inch on all other sides.
-Page numbers may be placed in the margins, but no text may appear there, or at the bottom of the pages.
+Pages must be numbered at the bottom, either centered or at the right side.

 (5) Typeface.
 Either a proportionally spaced or a monospaced face may be used.